 Tribal Health Education Opportunities for Medical Students

 Summer Tribal Externship: Students participate in a two-week rotation designed to introduce them to tribal healthcare and culture, as well as, prepare them for tribal and rural clerkships.
 Applications due 18 April 2022.
-Click here for SRE/STE Application and here for SRE/STE Syllabus and here for site map.
+Click here for SRE/STE Application, here for SRE/STE Syllabus and here for site map.
 For questions, contact STE Coordinator Ginger Green (firstname.lastname@example.org) or course director Kent Smith (email@example.com).

 Tribal Medical Track: The Tribal Medical Track prepares medical students for a primary care residency at tribal facilities and a successful practice in tribal, rural and underserved Oklahoma.
 The tribal medical track offers unique learning opportunities for motivated students to fully develop their skills, knowledge and abilities to succeed in a challenging practice environment while learning about the rich cultures of American Indians.

 A key facet of the tribal medical track is tribal-based clinical education.
 Beginning with a summer externship at a tribal hospital or clinic shadowing a tribal physician after the first year of medical school.
 Students in the tribal medical track will have the opportunity to complete most of their required clinical education in tribal (rural and urban) and rural settings.
 Students work side-by-side with tribal physicians learning the skills and performing the tasks necessary for a successful practice within a tribal facility.
 Click here for TMT Application and Scoring Rubric.
 Tribal Medical Track Information and Syllabus coming soon.